eth-cscs/alps-uenv/docs/uenv-ddt.md

       # here we tell the client to use the ddt installed in the uenv image
     - Remote Script:
     - Private Key: /Users/piccinal/.ssh/cscs-key
-      # replace piccinal with your laptop username
+      # replace /Users/piccinal with your laptop username
     - Proxy through login node: yes (check the box)
 ```